Skip to main content

 Through a mixture of theory and practical course work, learn to:

-• Problem-solve drive assemblies and transmissions
+• solve problems with drive assemblies and transmission

 Course outcomes